Comfort noise: Issues with silence

 To counteract these effects, comfort noise is added, usually on the receiving end in wireless or VoIP systems, to fill in the silent portions of transmissions with artificial noise.

+Noise

-The noise generated is at a low but audible volume level, and can vary based on the average volume level of received signals to minimize jarring transitions.
+Generated comfort noise is at a low but audible volume level, and can vary based on the average volume level of received signals to minimize jarring transitions.

 In many VoIP products, users may control how VAD and comfort noise are configured, or disable the feature entirely.

 As part of the RTP audio video profile, RFC 3389 defines a standard for distributing comfort noise information in VoIP systems.